 Students have the choice of 3–9 credits of USC course offerings.
 Anticipated course offerings include:

-HIST 109: Latin American History (Matt Childs) Comparative approach to understanding the different experiences and realities of the Galápagos.
+HIST 109 / LASP 398: Latin American History / Special Topics in Latin American Studies (Matt Childs) Comparative approach to understanding the different experiences and realities of the Galápagos.
 This course introduces students to Latin American history, society and culture from an interdisciplinary perspective, with a focus on the Galápagos Islands and Ecuador.
 The goal of the class is to illustrate historical trends, opportunities, questions and challenges in Latin America that all countries have faced, and dealt with, in different ways.

-JOUR 499: Travel Photography (Keith Kenney) Designed to promote the tourism experience of the Galápagos Islands (above and below the water) through the medium of photography.
+HRTM 590: Photography and Sustainable Travel (Allen Wallace) Designed to promote the tourism experience of the Galápagos Islands (above and below the water) through the medium of photography.
 Students will learn basics of photography and photo editing as well as travel photograhy etiquette, such as how to approach people for photos.
 Students will leave the course with a sampling of photographs focused on travel, including landscapes and cityscapes, interiors/exteriors of religious buildings and other important historical/cultural sites, food and markets.

-MSCI 210: Oceans & Society (Billy Moore) Introductory course designed to provide students with the fundamentals and inspiration to pursue an understanding of the oceans, as a career or as an educated citizen.
+MSCI 599: Special Topics in Climate Change (Lori Zoilkowski) Introductory course designed to provide students with the fundamentals and inspiration to pursue an understanding of the oceans, as a career or as an educated citizen.
 Topics focus on how oceans provide key ecosystem services, such as food, recreation and materials.
 The course includes inquiry-based learning during field trips and lectures on basic oceanography with related hands-on lecture tutorials.

 SPTE 490: Sustainability, Eco-Tourism, and the Diving Industry (Rich Southall) This course employs an experiential learning approach to provide students with an understanding of the business ingredients that comprise the scuba diving experience in the Galapagos Islands.
 This course introduces students to the Four Es: Education, Equipment, Environment, and Experiences that comprise the scuba diving industry.
 Throughout the course students will be provided opportunities to experience how the identified Es are delivered to consumers via various scuba diving industry segments: PADI dive centers, dive resort, and live-a-board dive boats. *Additional fees apply; Must be scuba certified prior to program start date.